 • In developing and manufacturing our products, we employ a variety of proprietary and patented technologies.
 In addition, we have licensed, and expect to continue to license, various complementary technologies and methods from academic institutions and public and private companies.
 We cannot provide any assurance that the technologies that we own or license provide protection from competitive threats or from challenges to our intellectual property.
-In addition, we cannot provide any assurances that we will be successful in obtaining licenses or proprietary or patented technologies in the future.
+In addition, we cannot provide any assurances that we will be successful in obtaining licences or proprietary or patented technologies in the future, or that licences granted to us by third parties will not be granted to other third parties who could potentially compete with us.